kmorcinek/wolves-and-rabbits/README.md

 Main purpose is learning.

+## Short description

+Lettuce (sałata) grown on field.
+Rabbits eat lettuce.
+Wolves eat rabbits.
+Animals are moving a board to eat best food possible.
+Animals also grow, breed and finally starve (when run out of food).

 ## C# version

 It is my first approach to write C# code using only Functional programming (not perfect, but for my current knowledge).
 Immutability and no dealing with state (no side effects).
 Yes, **writing in functional style is possible in C#/.NET** (starting with LINQ in .NET 3.5)